 We’ve gone over how you can control access based on user roles, but you may be wondering exactly what you’re going to get out of this.

 There are plenty of advantages to having user access control.
 The most obvious one is the added security.
-But it does add to the other security protocols and policies.
 By granting access to video content on a need-to-know basis, you’ll be preventing unnecessary access to sensitive information.
 With user roles defined, you can effectively restrict users to certain actions and predict their actions based on their role not only on the platform, but in the entire organization.

 This brings me to my next point.
 You can maintain your organizational hierarchy on your enterprise video sharing platform.
 In essence, you’ll be aligning your employee’s video sharing platform user roles with their organizational responsibilities.
 This means that you can significantly cut down the complexity of assigning and switching user access rights.